Why Alzheimer's Rates are Rising

 Changes in Lifestyle Believed to be a Major Factor

-A study published on July 29th revealed a startling statistic, rates of Alzheimer’s and dementia significantly increased among baby boomers, when compared to earlier generations.
+A recent study revealed that occurrences of Alzheimer’s and dementia have significantly increased among baby boomers, when compared to earlier generations.

 Previous findings have shown that cognitive ability has improved from generation to generation, beginning with “the greatest generation” (born from 1890-1923) and peaking among “war babies” (born 1942-1947).